The 32nd 'Red Arrow' Veteran Association

 Michigan and Wisconsin National Guards activated for Federal service on 15 July 1917.

-32nd Division organized from Michigan and Wisconsin National Guard units at Camp MacArthur, Texas in September of 1917.
+32D ‘Red Arrow’ Division was organized from Michigan and Wisconsin National Guard units at Camp MacArthur, Texas, in August & September of 1917.
+The organization of the 32D Division was completed 15 October 1917.

 Served six months in combat, from 18 May to 11 November 1918, with only 10 days in a rest area.